unixhead/pyModbusServerGUI/README.md

 # pyModbusServerGUI
-Basic GUI to run a Modbus Server for testing purposes.
-Lets you set which coils respond as enabled and put values for input registers, also can set them to random values.
+Basic GUI to run a Modbus Server for testing purposes where you tell it what data to present rather than connecting it to some OT kit for a data feed.
+It lets you set which coils respond as enabled and put values for input registers, also can set them to random values.

 Makes use of pyModbusTCP for all the hard work: https://github.com/sourceperl/pyModbusTCP

 GUI components use the dearpygui framework: https://github.com/hoffstadt/DearPyGui

 Roadmap is to add in discrete inputs, analogue output registers, support updating the values being updated by a remote client (you can update them now but it won't be reflected in the GUI), then maybe allow for changing values over time.
+May even evolve it to take a true data feed, almost like a proper Modbus server!

 # Usage